-One of the street artists, Marcus Winter entertaining the French and Welsh rugby supporters.
-We enjoyed his hilarious welcome speech, '...the best show you'll see in Auckland today before lunchtime' he informed us (it was about 8 minutes from 12 at the time)...
+One of the street artists drawing a crowd, Marcus Winter, was entertaining the French and Welsh rugby supporters.
+Terrific artist and we enjoyed his hilarious welcome speech, '...the best show you'll see in Auckland today before lunchtime' he informed us (it was about 8 minutes from 12 at the time)...

 Rotorua carving school, Te Puia, had a carving display in full-swing...